Open-QKD-Network/cqptoolkit/Coding.md

 ## CMake
 ### Build folders
 In order to keep the source code tree free from clutter such as generated files, CMake is configured to prevent *in source builds*.
-CMake is run from an empty folder where the built files will be placed and given a relative path to the toplevel ```CMakeLists.txt``` file. eg:
+CMake is run from an empty folder where the built files will be placed and given a relative path to the top level ```CMakeLists.txt``` file. eg:
 ```bash
 ~/CQPToolkit/build/gcc> cmake ../..
 ```